MolecularCartography/Optimus/Obtaining coordinates of sampling spots.md

 5. After all points are selected and names of your samples are assigned to them, you need to click "Save" in the dialog and select a result file.

-After this, you have two options to generate a CSV table with coordinates of the sampling points.
+If you are doing signal processing with Optimus and want to visualize result LC-MS features in \`ili you can use the *.pp file produced by Meshlab as input for an Optimus node reading coordinates.
+Otherwise, you have two options to generate a CSV table with coordinates of the sampling points.

 1. KNIME workflow.
 It might be convenient if you already have KNIME installed.
   1. Download and open in KNIME [a workflow](./PP2CSV Conversion.zip) for conversion of files produced by Meshlab to CSV files compatible with Optimus.